abirh2/ramadan-companion/docs/design-guidelines.md

 # Design Guidelines

-This document defines the visual and interaction system for the Ramadan Companion app.
+This document defines the visual and interaction system for the Deen Companion app.
 It is meant to be concrete enough that any developer or designer can implement consistent UI and UX without guessing.

 ---